Orelo-Software/payload-default-roles/readme.md

 - ### `ignoredSlugs: string[]` _Optional_

-  An array of the slugs from the collections this plugin should leave untouched.<br>
+  An array of the slugs from the collections this plugin should leave untouched.
-  _Default: `"user"` or the collection under your config's `admin.user`_

 - ### `defaultRoles: string[]` _Optional_
   An array of the roles this plugin should default access to.<br>